 Rule #1 is "first do no harm", (why make it worse?)

-Rule #2 , power is first , not just the power cord to the wall is hot, but all DC supplies, and regulators must be good, or all hope is lost..... hopeless, to proceed it is... fix that now.
+Rule #2 , power is first , not just the power cord to the wall is LIVE AC okay, but all DC supplies, and regulators must be good , no power ? there will be no joy.

 Rule #2, if boards, cards, batteries, modules, or anything is shorted, you will not get far, until that is corrected. (unplug as many things as you can, even USB things. and if brave , things deep inside, or get a technicain to test it)

-Rule #4, if the old HDD makes no sounds at all (it has motor inside) then it is DEAD, or unplugged, or the PC has no power, (sure weak power, 6vdc for 12vdc the motor will be dead)
+Rule #4, if the old HDD makes no sounds at all (it has and electrical motor inside!) then it is DEAD, or unplugged, or the PC has no power, (sure weak power, 6vdc for 12vdc the motor will be dead)

-Exception 1: USB ports are hot switchable as is the EsATA PORT.(BY DESIGN)
+Exception 1: USB ports are fully hot switchable as is the EsATA PORT.(BY DESIGN)